loic-roux-404/plateforme/docs/1-install.md

 Open release from tag on [this link](https://github.com/loic-roux-404/k3s-paas/releases/new)

 ## Terraform

+> Define your vars and secrets in a `prod.tfvars` file before.
+Consult the file to see where to get/generate them.

 ```bash
 INSTANCE_ID=$(grep "contabo_instance" prod.tfvars | cut -d'=' -f2 | tr -d ' ' | tr -d \")